Brain Tumor: Identifying Symptoms, Early Diagnosis & Treatment Options

 Treatment for a brain tumor is personalized based on each patient’s condition.
 Can a brain tumor be cured?
 If the tumor is not aggressive and the patient’s condition is stable, the chance of recovery is high, and the need for surgery may be minimal.
 The main treatment methods for brain tumors include the following:

-This treatment uses high-energy radiation to destroy cancerous cells in the brain tumor while sparing healthy brain tissue.
-Techniques such as Intensity-Modulated Radiation Therapy (IMRT), Image-Guided Radiation Therapy (IGRT), and Volumetric Modulated Arc Therapy (VMAT) allow for more precise targeting of tumour cells, increasing effectiveness and reducing side effects.
+This brain tumor treatment option uses high-energy radiation to destroy cancerous cells in the brain tumor while sparing healthy brain tissue.
+Techniques such as Intensity-Modulated Radiation Therapy (IMRT), Image-Guided Radiation Therapy (IGRT), and Volumetric Modulated Arc Therapy (VMAT) allow for more precise targeting of tumor cells, increasing effectiveness and reducing side effects.

 Chemotherapy